open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 * [`SpanId`](./data-model.md#field-spanid)
 * [`TraceFlags`](./data-model.md#field-traceflags)

-The SDK MAY provide an operation that makes a clone of a `ReadWriteLogRecord`.
+The SDK MAY provide an operation that makes a deep clone of a `ReadWriteLogRecord`.

 ## LogRecord Limits